onty/blog-content/content/Unix-Linux/IPv6-at-home.md

 [https://www.slashorg.net/read-141-IPv6-routing-using-FreeBSD.html](https://www.slashorg.net/read-141-IPv6-routing-using-FreeBSD.html)

 First is to figure out the network diagram.
 Currently I have a fiber modem that also acts as a router and DHCPv4 server.
 This is pretty much a normal setup for everyone with internet home connectivity.
 I don't see any IPv6 setup related there, so quick assumption, it doesn't support IPv6.
 But it's ok, I just need the IPv4 tunnel to be passed through to it, nothing IPv6 specific I expected this modem to do anyway.
 Also, the idea after setting up this tunnel is that, it should also act as a IPv6 gateway for the other devices that I have at home.
 So yeah, the end goal will be IPv6 for all home devices with minimum changes on the current IPv4 network setup.
 This means for all IPv4 related (gateway/router, DHCPv4 server), existing node must be kept as is, while introducing the IPv6 layers on top of it seamlessly.
-Later I came to know that this decision might have some consequences, especially the default gateway assignment setup for each IPv6 client node.
-I will highlight this later.

 <p align="center">
 <img src="{filename}/images/Matoa-IPv6-2.png"/>